 Wine lovers will find themselves in the seventh heavens at the Bordeaux Wine Route.
 Featuring over 6000 chateaus, historic villages, and archaeological sites, you can sample its renowned wines and stay in rooms that have been converted from wine caskets.

-A famous landmark of the city which sits along the Garonne River is the Gothic Cathedrale Saint-Andre and the grand Place de La Bourse with its Three Graces fountain (as seen in the picture below).
+Besides, a famous landmark of the city which sits along the Garonne River is the Gothic Cathedrale Saint-Andre.
+It’s a cathedral of 13th century French Gothic architecture with stunning spires and vibrant stained glass windows.
+Another must-visit is the grand Place de La Bourse, a square in the heart of the city with its Three Graces fountain and a spectacular water mirror.

 6. Strasbourg

 One of the main reasons that tourists visit Strasbourg is to marvel at the mix of German and French architecture at Alsace.
 It also has an adorable astronomical clock which has figurines that come out around noon daily.
-Enjoy a boat ride through the town on the Rhine River.
+Here, you can also enjoy a boat ride through the town on the Rhine River.

 Also read: La Petite Venise: The Little Venice of Colmar, France